Social policy of the Obama administration: Same-sex marriage

 Obama supported legalizing same-sex marriage when he first ran for the Illinois Senate in 1996.
 Also, he was undecided about legalizing same-sex marriage when he ran for re-election to the Illinois Senate in 1998.
-He supported civil unions but not same-sex marriage when he ran for the U.S. Senate in 2004 and for U.S. President in 2008.
+He supported civil unions but not same-sex marriage when he ran for the U.S. Senate in 2004 and for U.S. president in 2008.
 Obama voted against the Federal Marriage Amendment, which would have defined marriage as the union of one man and one woman.
 However, in a 2008 interview, he stated that he personally believed that marriage was "between a man and a woman" and that he was "not in favor of gay marriage."
 He supported civil unions that would establish legal standing equal to that of marriage for same-sex couples, but believed that decisions regarding the definition of the word "marriage" should be left to the states.

 In December 2008, Obama called for repealing the federal Defense of Marriage Act (DOMA).

 On May 15, 2008, in a statement in response to the ruling of the California Supreme Court, Obama announced his opposition to Proposition 8, an initiative measure proposed for the 2008 California General Election ballot that would amend the California Constitution to define the word "marriage" as the union of a man and a woman.
-In a letter that he read to the Alice B. Toklas LGBT Democratic Club on June 29, 2008, Obama reiterated his opposition to the proposed amendment, stating that he supported the extension of "fully equal rights and benefits to same-sex couples under both state and federal law."
+In a letter that he read to the Alice B. Toklas LGBTQ Democratic Club on June 29, 2008, Obama reiterated his opposition to the proposed amendment, stating that he supported the extension of "fully equal rights and benefits to same-sex couples under both state and federal law."

+In August 2010, Obama reiterated that he remained opposed to gay marriage.

 On May 9, 2012, Obama told an interviewer that he supported same-sex marriage.
-He was the first sitting U.S. President to do so.
+He was the first sitting U.S. president to do so.
 He stated:

 On March 1, 2013, Obama, speaking about Hollingsworth v.
 Perry, the U.S. Supreme Court case about Proposition 8, he said:

 The administration's brief did not describe all state bans on same-sex marriage unconstitutional, but argued that the proper standard to apply to laws that use sexual orientation as a category is "heightened scrutiny", which legal observers say no state ban could survive.

 In October 2014, President Obama told an interviewer, "Ultimately, I think the Equal Protection Clause does guarantee same-sex marriage in all fifty states".
 He praised the way the U.S. Supreme Court had addressed the issue, saying, "There have been times where the stars were aligned and the Court, like a thunderbolt, issues a ruling like Brown v.
 Board of Education, but that's pretty rare.
 And, given the direction of society, for the Court to have allowed the process to play out the way it has may make the shift less controversial and more lasting."